SeshadriRC/documentation/GIT/Readme.md

 2. Contents of a Git repo
 3. How to push to a remote repo ?
 4. Branch protection rules ?
-5. Git merge, rebase and merge conflict
+5. Git merge, fast forward merge, rebase and merge conflict

 - [Commands](#Commands)
 ---